underscoreio/essential-scala/src/pages/collections/seq.md

 Using this sample code, write implementations of the following methods:

- - Accept a parameter `numberOfFilms` of type `Int` -- find all directors who have directed more than `numberOfFilms`:
+ - Accept a parameter `numberOfFilms` of type `Int`---find all directors who have directed more than `numberOfFilms`:

    <div class="solution">